 In Table 2 of the paper the significance values for each of the pairwise tests are shown, and they’re all highly significant, ranging from 1.05×10-6 to 1.69×10-44.
 For the combined dataset as a whole, the P-value is 2.59×10-132.
+The ancestral nodes are more similar to each other than the extant sequences by a huge margin of significance.
 That means the odds of the observed convergence occurring by chance are infinitesimally small.
 Appropriate null controls were run to justify the conclusion that convergence is a product of common ancestry.

 While it wasn’t the focus of the paper (or this blog post), the authors also comment that the fact that greater convergence is correlated with the length of the gene in question is consistent with the stochastic nature of substitutions in evolution.
 They also found that the significance of the convergence correlated with the number of genes used, so using an expanded dataset of genes is likely to produce even more confident results in a similar analysis.

 I just want to re-emphasise: the ancestral sequences of groups X and Y were reconstructed completely independently, and only compared at the very end of the process.
 There was nothing about the methodology that “guided” the ancestral sequences to be more similar than the extant ones.